-The local maxima-based hill determination methods (as opposed to many other network module determination methods) does not require a pre-set value for the maximal number of modules expected.
+The PeakHill method (as opposed to many other network module determination methods) does not require a pre-set value for the maximal number of modules expected.
 This may result in a rather large number of modules in networks with a complex community structure yielding a 'rough' community landscape with many local maxima.
 However, modules of such networks with rough community landscapes can be merged.
 This also allows the tailoring of the final module-structure to the needs of the investigator.
 Large overlaps, small differences in both the distance and community landscape height of modular hill-tops/highlands are all appropriate reasons for merging of two neighboring modules.
 In many practical applications merging the adjacent modules can be very useful (such as the reorganization of overlapping firm departments, or computer program subroutines, to name but a few).
-While in Section VII. we will describe a hierarchical representation of the community structure, which merges the appropriate modules based on the detailed topological information, here we introduce a simple yet effective post-processing step for merging artificial modules.
+However, in Section VII. we will describe a hierarchical representation of the community structure, which merges the appropriate modules based on a much more detailed topological information than those simplified criteria mentioned above.